 - South Eastern countries are protected from demand disruption in case of short-term Ukrainian route disruption including on the long-run and in the Blue Transition scenario.
-In 2030, while the situation for Romania is significantly improved compared to the advanced infrastructure level, the country could still face a limited demand disruption (around 10 %) in case of Ukrainian route disruption. - The N-1 is improved for Croatia, Estonia, Greece, Lithuania, Portugal and Slovenia. - The access to supply sources is improved to the point where all European countries have access to a minimum of 3 different supply sources.
+In 2030, while the situation for Romania is significantly improved compared to the advanced infrastructure level, the country could still face a limited demand disruption (around 10%) in case of Ukrainian route disruption. - The N-1 for ESW-CBA is improved for Croatia, Estonia, Greece, Lithuania, Portugal and Slovenia. - The access to supply sources is improved to the point where all European countries have access to a minimum of 3 different supply sources.

-Yet, even with the materialisation of the 2nd-PCI list projects, the N-1 would remain below 100% on the long run for Bosnia and Herzegovina, Finland, FYROM, Ireland, Serbia and Sweden.
+Yet, even with the materialisation of the $2^{nd}$ -PCI list projects, the N-1 for ESW-CBA would remain below 100% on the long run for Bosnia and Herzegovina, Finland, FYROM, Ireland, Serbia and Sweden.